 A lack of good quality sleep can also lead to an increased risk of developing chronic illnesses such as heart disease and diabetes.
 We need regular, restful sleep to help us stay healthy!

 Is it in the middle of the night where you are right now, or you are searching this up after a long night of no sleep?
-Here is my list of go-to positive affirmations to help you the peaceful sleep you deserve.
+I’ve got you covered because this article has my list of go-to positive affirmations to help you the peaceful sleep you deserve.

 These positive sleep affirmations will help you deal with the negative thoughts that come with sleepless nights.